vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 {% include image.html src="/images/q-transformer-universal-sentence-encoder-film-efficientnet-transformer.png" alt="Q-transformer encodes camera image Film EfficientNet, text instruction is embedded with Universal Sentence Encoder and conditions EfficientNet with FiLM, the results goes into a Transformer (from the paper)" %}

-## Q-Function Learning Speedup by Monte Carlo Return
-At initialization, the neural model has a **cold-start** problem and is very bad at estimating the state values.
-But if we **tabulate (memoize) rewards for successful trajectories**, we can immediately provide **a minimal reward** for any point on the successful pathway.
-This speeds up learning of the Q-function neural network.
-This tabulation method is called **Monte Carlo return**.
-In a way, we are combing brute-force with neural network interpolation.

-This is one of the tricks used in Q-Transformer.

-## Other Tricks used in Q-Transformer
+### Tricks used in Q-Transformer
 The most foundational ideas applied in Q-transformer paper were described above.
 Here is a summary of other contributions in this paper:

+1. **Monte Carlo return**: A method described above to reduce cold-start problem.

-1. **Autoregressive Discretization of Actions**: To accommodate the high-capacity Transformer architecture, the Q-Transformer discretizes each dimension of the continuous action space separately and treats each dimension as a different timestep in the learning process.
+2. **Autoregressive Discretization of Actions**: To accommodate the high-capacity Transformer architecture, the Q-Transformer discretizes each dimension of the continuous action space separately and treats each dimension as a different timestep in the learning process.
 This allows the model to learn Q-values for each action dimension separately, enabling efficient scaling of the method to high-dimensional action spaces without encountering the curse of dimensionality.

-2. **Conservative Q-Function Regularization**: The Q-Transformer uses a modified version of Conservative Q-learning (CQL) that introduces a **regularizer to minimize Q-values for actions not present in the dataset explicitly**.
+3. **Conservative Q-Function Regularization**: The Q-Transformer uses a modified version of Conservative Q-learning (CQL) that introduces a **regularizer to minimize Q-values for actions not present in the dataset explicitly**.
 This conservative approach **biases the model towards in-distribution actions**, i.e., those seen during training, and serves to mitigate overestimation of Q-values for unseen or suboptimal actions.
 This approach ensures that during training, the estimated Q-values are kept closer to the minimal possible cumulative reward, which is consistent with the non-negative nature of the rewards in the tasks targeted by the Q-Transformer.
 This method **differs from softmax method** of pushing Q-values down for unobserved actions and up for the observed actions, which may prevent keeping Q-values low for suboptimal in-distribution actions that fail to achieve high reward.

-3. **Loss Function**: The loss function for the Q-Transformer combines both the temporal difference error (between the current and target Q-values) and the **conservative regularization term**.
+4. **Loss Function**: The loss function for the Q-Transformer combines both the temporal difference error (between the current and target Q-values) and the **conservative regularization term**.
 The action space dimensionality is expanded to include the discrete bins of action values, and the update rule is applied separately for each action dimension.

-## Q-Transformer Results
+### Q-Transformer Results
 Q-Transformer outperforms QT-OPT and Decision Transformer in a reinforcement learning task, where [suboptimal synthetic data](/ml/Synthetic-Data-for-LLM-Training) is available for offline training.
 QT-OPT, also performs TD-learning in contrast to Decision Transformer, which seems to be the biggest factor here for good performance with suboptimal data.